United Airlines agrees to give union pilots big pay raises

 Over the course of the contract, pilot pay would rise 34.5% to 40.2%.

-Garth Thompson, chair of the United pilots’ union, called it a “historic agreement” that was made possible by the resolve of the 16,000 pilots.
+Garth Thompson, chair of the United pilots’ union, called it an “historic agreement” that was made possible by the resolve of the 16,000 pilots.

 In a statement on the LinkedIn social media site, CEO Scott Kirby said, “We promised our world-class pilots the industry-leading contract they deserve, and we’re pleased to have reached an agreement with ALPA on it.”